MarcoBoso/IKEA-RCMP-Analysis/README.md

 - CSAT vs Wait Time by channel type
 - Observed vs Predicted CSAT scatter plot (glmnet)
 - ROC curve for FCR
+- Dashboard that explores the evolution of CSAT and FCR in realtions with the variables 'date' and 'channel_type'

 ## How to Run